sopticek/teeny-weeny-link/README.md

 ## Copyright and License ##

-Copyright (c) 2017 Daniela Duricekova <daniela.duricekova@gmail.com> and contributors
+Copyright (c) 2017 Daniela Ďuričeková <daniela.duricekova@protonmail.com> and contributors

 Distributed under the MIT license.
 See the LICENSE file for more details.